Softwire/strawberry-fair/frontend/README.md

 ensuring you include the name of the branch you're working on.

 **_Make sure you change it back before merging anything back into master._**

+This will push any changes you make to `origin/[your branch]`, so you may want to run `git pull` after making any edits here to ensure your local copy stays up to date.